PyFillingTeam/PyFilling/README.md

 # PyFilling
 PyFilling is the Capstone project of  @supermcpeanut, @a-levsky, & @tchrinder.
-This tool was designed to see if it is possible to develop an automated tool that can identify the optimal time, packet size and perform the exfiltration based on the results.
+PyFilling was designed to explore the possibility of developing an automated tool that can identify the optimal time, protocol, and packet size to perform data exfiltration on a compromised host based on its normal network traffic.

 ## Quick Overview
 ![Alt text](InternalStructure_PyFilling.jpg?raw=true "Internal Structure Overview")